hth-hustle/hth-hustle.github.io/index.md

 ## Week 4 Announcements
 - **Assignments Due**:
   - <a href="https://classroom.google.com/c/NzcyMTM3Mjc4NTMy/a/NzgyNzk3Njc0ODIx/details">Lecture Lab: If/ Else</a>
+  - <a href="https://classroom.google.com/c/NzcyMTM3Mjc4NTMy/a/NzgyODMxMDIyODY3/details">Tiger Team Lab: If/ Else</a>

 - **Reminders**:
   - Please remember to email or Slack us if you will be missing class or running late <b>before class starts</b>.
 If we don't hear from you before class, your absence will be <b>unexcused</b> 🙃
-  - Don't forget to fill out the <a href="https://corexmsp4sy8p6bphbs3.qualtrics.com/jfe/form/SV_9RyPK8ZrD0iak0C">Program Pre-Survey</a> and <a href="https://docs.google.com/forms/d/e/1FAIpQLSfhrRhSwpM7OIyWjaEVKMitAVGs90TCRMSvjv3PfzcDKfP9EQ/viewform?usp=header">Identity Dev Workshop 1 Survey</a>!
+  - Don't forget to fill out the <a href="https://corexmsp4sy8p6bphbs3.qualtrics.com/jfe/form/SV_9RyPK8ZrD0iak0C"><b>Program Pre-Survey</b></a> and <a href="https://docs.google.com/forms/d/e/1FAIpQLSdnJ-h0NMeIT8iGtT2kLXtnOSJp19nm66IMvWrSCeoFA-QqAQ/viewform"><b>Identity Dev Workshop 2 Survey</b></a>!
-  - If you missed Tiger teams or weren't able to finish last week, please make sure that you have Python and VSCode installed properly before we start coding next week.
+  - Please make sure that you have Python and VSCode installed properly.
 TT Slides with instructions are linked below in Week 1 resources.
 Message us if you need any help and we can walk you through any issues you're having.

 ## Tiger Teams
 <table>